Supporting individuals with ADHD in the workplace

 Individuals with ADHD may:

-In addition, there are a number of areas employers can look at to help support employees with ADHD flourish in their job roles, here are several to consider:
+Plus, there are a number of other areas employers can also look at to help support employees with ADHD in their job roles:

 Flexible work arrangements: Allowing individuals with ADHD to work from home or adjust their hours can help them manage their symptoms and improve productivity.
 This flexibility can provide a sense of control and reduce stress.